Distance: 10.5 miles

 Richmond was founded by Alan Rufus who fought at the Battle of Hastings and who was subsequently awarded a land grant by William the Conqueror.
 The construction of the castle began in 1071 and was completed in 1086.
 During the 17th- and 18th-centuries, the lead and wool industries thrived and the town prospered.
 At the same time, Georgian cabinet makers in Richmond also began to make their mark on the furniture business.

 During the 13th and 14th centuries and due a political marriage between the young daughter of the owner and the fourth son of Henry II, the town and castle became part of a joint French and British estate, which required the owners to profess allegiance to both the French and the British governments – a difficult position when these two countries were at war, as they often were.
 Eventually, the owners dropped the allegiance to France and surrendered the estate to the Crown.
 By the late 14th-century Richmond Castle was in partial ruins and it was listed as derelict on a survey in 1538.
 Some repairs were made over the centuries and due to the works of well-known artists, the castle eventually became a romantic ruin attracting tourists.
-In the late 19th-century, the military leased the property.
-Lord Baden-Powell, the founder of the Boy Scouts, had a brief stint here as a commander.
-During WWI, the castle became a prison for conscientious objectors, who left inscriptions on the walls still there today.
-This castle and town have a very interesting history which I have only touched upon here.
+In the late 19th-century, the military leased the property and Lord Baden-Powell, the founder of the Boy Scouts, had a brief stint here as a commander.
+During WWI, the castle became a prison for conscientious objectors, who left inscriptions on the walls still visible today.
+This castle and town have a very interesting history; much more could be included here.

-Walking the remaining ramparts and castle’s keep allowed for great views of Richmond and its surroundings.
+Walking the remaining ramparts and the castle’s keep provided great views of Richmond and its surroundings.

-There is plenty to keep a resident or visitor busy in town with museums, a trekking shop, a Georgian theater, the market square and restaurants.
+Richmond contains museums, a trekking shop, a Georgian theater, the market square and restaurants – the visitor has lots to see.
 We found a Coast to Coast sign directing us in the right direction.